Fundraising Operations for Nonprofits

 Along the way, I started building solutions for my team.
 I got deep into systems design, built out reporting, connected platforms that weren't talking to each other, and learned how to turn messy data into something a fundraising team could actually use.

 That's what Good Soup is.
 I believe the best fundraising happens when mission-driven teams have the infrastructure to focus on what actually moves the work forward: real conversations, real relationships, real follow-through.
 I build the systems that make that possible.
-Whether you're on Salesforce, Bloomerang, Little Green Light, or something else entirely, I'll meet you where you are.
+Whether you're on Salesforce, Bloomerang, Raiser's Edge, Little Green Light, or something else entirely, I'll meet you where you are.

 Where are you right now?